January 5, 2022

 2.1 General instructions, terms and conditions

-2.1.2 ISED has the sole discretion to cancel funding at any point in time with appropriate advance notice, in the event that program terms and conditions are amended or terminated, or under other circumstances that are deemed appropriate.
+2.1.2 ISED has the sole discretion to cancel funding at any point in time with advance notice, in the event that program terms and conditions are amended or terminated, or under other circumstances that are deemed appropriate.

 2.2 Failure to comply